 A large city in New Jersey Paterson earned the nickname of "The Silk City" during the 19th century due to heavy silk production that century, but a declining population hasn't allowed the city to fare that well in recent years.
 The city has an interesting connection to famous poets Allen Ginsberg and Jack Kerouac, but literary genius wasn't enough to improve conditions in the city.
 Residents must deal with a high crime rate and a very low number of students graduating from high school with less than 60 percent of students getting to enjoy a graduation walk in a cap and gown.
 In addition, the weather is usually not terrific, and there is high unemployment in the area.
 The complete Paterson, NJ report can be found here.

 Being able to stand six months of darkness is certainly a trial for residents of the far northern city of Anchorage, Alaska, and with roots as a construction port for the state the hardened residents certainly experience a harsh lifestyle.
 Anchorage was the site of one of the largest earthquakes ever seen in the world when in 1964, an earthquake measuring 9.2 shook the city.
 The weather that residents have to put up with is nothing less than terrible.
 If it's not snowing many feet each day, it's dark and cold, and the streets are filled with unplowed mountains of snow.
 The city government doesn't even bother to plow the roads.
 A detailed Anchorage, AK city overview can be seen here.

 - 10. Buffalo, NYScore: 69/100

 © e-lame - flickr

 You can refer to our Best Places to Live report for real-time, up-to-date and interactive top 100 best and worst list of cities.
-The report is sortable, and it allows you to discriminate by the population as well as your preferred state.
+The report is sortable, and it allows you to filter by the population as well as your preferred state.